ailtec/CaterpillarControlSystem/README.md

 ## Overview

-The Caterpillar Control System is a system that allows users to control the caterpillar by providing commands for movement, growth, and shrinking.
+This Caterpillar Control System is a system simulation that allows users to control the caterpillar by providing commands for movement, growth, and shrinking.

 ## Table of Contents